Data-driven Radiative Magnetohydrodynamics Simulations with the MURaM Code: Coronal Heating and Dynamics in an Emerging Active Region: Results

 In hotter bins, upflows start to appear, and their filling factor becomes more or less equal to that of downflows.
 The velocity field clearly depicts loop structures in the coronal volume.
 The strongest upflow is found immediately above the leading sunspot.

-The trend continues at the typical coronal temperatures above $10^{6}$\,K. We can see prominent upflows that spread out from the leading sunspot, which maps the outbound loops that fan out.
+This trend continues at the typical coronal temperatures above $10^{6}$\,K. We can see prominent upflows that spread out from the leading sunspot, which maps the outbound loops that fan out.
 This eventually contributes to an upflow in the open funnel.
 An impact of the limited domain size and boundary is that part of the prevailing outflows from the leading spot propagates to the trailing spot through connections across the periodic boundary and becomes a siphon flow; otherwise, we could very likely see up-/outflows to both sides of the active region, which would be more consistent with previous spectroscopic observations \citep{Sakao+al:2007,Harra+al:2008,Warren+al:2011}.

 The hottest and most dynamic plasma in the model is found above the leading sunspot.
-We note that the hottest bin in \figref{fig:doppler} is displayed on a scale that is 5 times larger than those of other panels.
+We note that the hottest bin in \figref{fig:doppler} is displayed on a scale that is 5 times larger than those of the other panels.
 Therefore, we observe fast upflows of more than 100\,km/s along the open field lines connecting to the top boundary of the domain.
-This could contribute to the solar wind if these outflows can continue this tends; however, validating this possibility requires a much higher (and wider as well) domain \citep[e.g., as done by ][]{Iijima+al:2023}, which is far beyond the scope of this study.